slashsbin/styleguide-git-commit-message/README.md

 - Use valid [MarkDown](https://daringfireball.net/projects/markdown/basics) format in the `<body>`.
 - All **WIP**(Work In Progress) commits **SHOULD** have the :construction: Emoji.
 - All **WIP** commits **SHOULD** be avoided!.
-- Refrencing Issues by using special keywords like `Fixes` or `Resolves` will mark them as closed automatically!
+- Referencing Issues by using special keywords like `Fixes` or `Resolves` will mark them as closed automatically!
 For more  information about automatic issue closing using ketwords see their documentation(linked above).
 - There is **NO** new-line after the `<footer>`.
 - Every emoji text(`:emoji:`) is counted as one character!.
 - See [ToDo Grammar StyleGuide](https://github.com/slashsBin/styleguide-todo-grammar) for more Information on `@XXX` Comment Tags.